Short-time existence of the Ricci flow on noncompact Riemannian manifolds: Short-time existence of the Ricci flow

-In this section, we use the family of the local Ricci flows to converge to the Ricci flow on a noncompact manifold $M$, then we get the short time existence of the Ricci flow on $M$.
+In this section we consider the family of local Ricci flows converging to the Ricci flow on a noncompact manifold $M^n$, we can get the short time existence of the Ricci flow on $M^n$ when we have the uniform lower bound of existence time for the family of the local Ricci flows .
 At many points in this section, we will take a subsequence; to simplify notation, at each stage a sequence such as $\{\chi_k\}$ will be re-indexed to continue to be $\{\chi_k\}$.